Fact Check: Was Donald Trump’s Convoy Attacked by Iranian Operatives?

 No official confirmation

-There is no statement from the U.S. government, security agencies, or Trump’s representatives confirming such an incident.
-High-profile figures like a U.S. president are under constant protection, and any breach of security would be publicly documented.
+There is no statement from the US government, security agencies, or Trump’s representatives confirming such an incident.
+High-profile figures like a US president are under constant protection, and any breach of security would be publicly documented.
 There are no verified reports of Trump being involved in any road accident.

 Image analysis

-The images attached to the viral post are manipulated.
+The images attached to the viral Facebook post are manipulated.
 Some are AI-generated or digitally altered, and they do not match any real, verifiable incident.
 Another image showing futuristic convoy vehicles was misrepresented.
 It actually comes from Trump’s state visit to Qatar, where Cybertruck-style vehicles were used for escorting, not from an attack scene.

 The claim that Donald Trump’s convoy was attacked by Iranian operatives, resulting in a deadly car crash, is false.
 The viral post is misleading, relying on fabricated numbers and manipulated images.
 No credible evidence supports the allegation.